-SP 4 Countryside and Undeveloped Coast a) of the Built Up Area Boundary land will be defined as 'countryside and oped coast'. b) is essen ment in the countryside will be permitted, where a countryside location tial to the proposed use, it cannot be located within the Built Up Area ry, and it maintains its character. c) subject i. b ment to support recreation uses on the coast will normally be permitted to: uilt facilities being located within the adjacent Built Up Area Boundary; ne need to maintain and improve sea defences. d) • elopment in the countryside and undeveloped coast should not result in a activity that has an adverse impact on the character of the area. e) equestri ements to green infrastructure, including enhanced pedestrian, cycle, an access, and better access for those with mobility difficulties will be ed where appropriate. f) Dark Sk the Nat includin ting of the South Downs National Park and the Designated International kies Reserve must be respected and opportunities to improve access to ional Park will be sought through joint working with other organisations g the Park Authority, West Sussex County Council, Highways England lowners.
+SP4 Countryside and Undeveloped Coast

+- a) Outside of the Built Up Area Boundary land will be defined as 'countryside and undeveloped coast'. - b) Development in the countryside will be permitted, where a countryside location is essential to the proposed use, it cannot be located within the Built Up Area Boundary, and it maintains its character. - c) Development to support recreation uses on the coast will normally be permitted subject to: - i. built facilities being located within the adjacent Built Up Area Boundary; - ii. the need to maintain and improve sea defences. - d) Any development in the countryside and undeveloped coast should not result in a level of activity that has an adverse impact on the character of the area. - e) Improvements to green infrastructure, including enhanced pedestrian, cycle, equestrian access, and better access for those with mobility difficulties will be supported where appropriate. - f) The setting of the South Downs National Park and the Designated International Dark Skies Reserve must be respected and opportunities to improve access to the National Park will be sought through joint working with other organisations including the Park Authority, West Sussex County Council, Highways England and landowners.